codevibe-de/java9-17.training/x22-jpms/EXERCISE-22.md

 Start the application:

 * in your IDE
-* and also on the command line using `gradlew -q appl:run`
+* and also on the command line using `mvn -q compile exec:exec@runApp`

 You should see some colorful output like: